usdoj-crt/crt-portal/sandbox/README.md

 Run "run.sh" to (in a sandbox account):

-- Deploy an AWS RDS instance
-- Deploy two workers (one to write and a second to read)
+- Deploy a worker
-- Test that the workers can only read/write as appropriate
+- Test that the workers can import the appropriate (prod and not dev) libraries
 - Clean up